 Sleep Trials and Warranties

 Mattress warranties have become much more extended since manufacturers have shifted to foam and latex.
 These materials are designed to last.
-Make sure your mattress comes with at least a 10-year warranty, if not longer.
-Some companies offer lifetime warranties on their beds.
+Make sure your mattress comes with a 10-year warranty at least, if not longer.
+Do ensure to read the fine print as well, as the terms and conditions can be very different for each mattress.

 Ways to Relieve Hip Pain

-- Change Your Sleeping Position — In addition to your mattress, you may also want to change your sleeping position.
-Sleeping on the stomach puts a lot of stress on the neck and back and tends to cause pain.
+- Change Your Sleeping Position — Sleeping on the stomach puts a lot of stress on the neck and back and tends to cause pain.
 Side sleepers and back sleepers may have more luck alleviating their hip pain since their spine will be in a more neutral position.

-- Use a Pillow Between Your Knees — Another trick to help relieve chronic pain is to sleep with a pillow between your knees.
-Doing so can alleviate the pressure that causes pain.
+- Use a Pillow Between Your Knees — Another trick to relieve chronic hip pain is to sleep with a pillow between your knees.
+Doing so can reduce the pressure that causes pain.
 You can also use extra pillows for pressure relief in other parts of the body, including places like the knees, lower back, or pelvis.

-- Use a Pillow Topper — The best mattresses for hip pain are quite affordable.
-But if you’re looking for a more temporary solution to help you wake up pain-free in the morning, consider using a mattress topper.
+- Use a Pillow Topper — If you’re looking for a more temporary solution to help you wake up pain-free in the morning, consider using a mattress topper.
 Manufacturers often make mattress toppers with memory or latex foam, which can provide a layer of support for your old bed.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.